mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 # Package description
 While the package is optimized to be fast, extensibility is not compromised.
-It is divided into 3 entities that can be extended separately: ``problem``, ``algorithm``, and ``solution``.
-The rest of the code is to create these entities and glue them together as shown in Figure 1.
-The API was designed to match the differentialEquations.jl interace while providing an easier way to handle events.
+It is divided into three entities that can be extended separately: The ``problem``, the ``algorithm``, and the ``solution``.
+The rest of the code creates these entities and glue them together as shown in Figure 1.
+The API was designed to match the differentialEquations.jl interface while providing an easier way to handle events.
 The problem is defined inside a function, in which the user may introduce any parameters, variables, equations, and events:
 ```julia
 function func(du,u,p,t)
   #parameters